Killing of Ma'Khia Bryant: Nicholas Reardon

+Tionna Bonner

+Tionna Bonner, a 22-year-old former foster child of Angela Moore.

 Incident

 Bryant and her younger sister resided in foster care at the home of Angela Moore.
 On April 20, 2021, one of Moore's former foster children, a young Black woman, Tionna Bonner, aged 22, was alone with Bryant and her younger sister after they returned home from school.
 Following a dispute over housework, Bonner called another former foster child of Moore's, Shai-Onta Lana Craig-Watkins, age 20, and Bryant's sister called her grandmother.
 When Moore came home from work, she was told that Bryant and the two women were arguing about housekeeping.
 Bryant's sister and grandmother have said Bonner pulled out a knife, and Bryant took a steak knife from the kitchen.

-Bryant's sister called 911 at 4:32 p.m., saying, "We got Angie's grown girls trying to fight us, trying to stab us, trying to put her hands on our grandma.
+Bryant's sister called 911 at 4:32 p.m., saying, "We got Angie's grown girls, trying to fight us, trying to stab us, trying to put her hands on our grandma.
 Get here now!"
 Around 4:45 pm EDT, officers from the Columbus Division of Police responded to a 911 call reporting an attempted stabbing at the foster home.

 As Officer Reardon arrived at the home, surveillance footage from multiple angles showed several people in the driveway, including Bryant, who had emerged from behind the house.
 Reardon can be heard saying, "Hey.
 What's going on?"
 Bryant then pushed Craig-Watkins in front of Reardon and fell over her.
 Bryant's father, who had arrived earlier to aid his daughters, tried to kick Craig-Watkins.
 Reardon drew his service pistol and shouted "Hey!" four times.

 Brandishing a knife, Bryant shouted "I'm gonna stab the fuck out of you, bitch," and lunged toward Bonner, pinning her to a car.
 Reardon yelled at Bryant "Get down!" four times.
 As Bryant reached back with the knife, Reardon fired four shots, striking Bryant, who collapsed on the driveway.

 Police officers administered CPR until emergency responders arrived.
 Bryant was transported to Mount Carmel East, where she was pronounced dead at 5:21 pm EDT.